athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Rulebooks/Lost Omens_ Monsters of Myth/Tehialai-Thief-of-Ships.md

     desc: "`pf2:1`  Tehialai launches a flurry of darts.
 She makes two salt dart Strikes against two different creatures.
 Both attacks count towards her multiple attack penalty, but she doesn't increase her penalty until after she has made both attacks."

   - name: "Release Claw (Tidal Gourd)"
-    desc: "`pf2:1` (water) Tehialai atomizes the water in her claw to create a mist that fills a 40-foot emanation centered on her and that lasts until the end of her next turn or until dispersed by a strong wind.
+    desc: "`pf2:1` (water) Tehialai atomizes the water in her claw to create a mist that fills a @Template[emanation|distance:40] centered on her and that lasts until the end of her next turn or until dispersed by a strong wind.
 All creatures within the mist become [[Conditions/Concealed|Concealed]], and all creatures outside the mist become concealed to creatures within it.
 Wavesense functions through the mist and ignores the concealment."

   - name: "Release Claw (Toothed Shredder)"
     desc: "`pf2:1`  Tehialai's claw whirs and spins to cut through armor and ship hulls.
 Tehialai makes a toothed shredder Strike.
 On a hit, the target becomes [[Conditions/Off-Guard|Off-Guard]] until the end of Tehialai's next turn and takes 2d12 bleed."